-Music Legend Orlando Julius To Hold 78th Year Celebration
+Music Legend Orlando Julius to hold 78th year celebration

 Just like old wine tastes better and finer, the saxophonist and Gbeluniyi of Ijebu-ijesha land, possess a retinue of evergreen music and has helped support several musicians to become successful artistes.

-Orlando Julius continue to inspire many at home and abroad as he enjoys life and the company of Latoya and family members.
+Orlando Julius continue to inspired many at home and abroad as he enjoys life and the company of Latoya and family members.